m-soro/Project_2/README.md

 ## Bonus ⭐⭐⭐!

-Since some of my cohort is having issues with their app deployment, I decided to make a short video tutorial on how to easily deploy their applications to github pages and netlify!
+Since some of my cohort is having issues with their app deployment, I decided to make a short video tutorial on how to easily deploy their applications to GitHub pages and Netlify!

 [<img src="https://raw.githubusercontent.com/m-soro/Project_2/main/src/assets/images/howto.png" width="60%">](https://vimeo.com/863756564 "How to deploy your React App to GitHub and Netlify")